WeirauchLab/pathogen_ncd/README.md

     GitHub repository, https://github.com/WeirauchLab/pathogen_ncd

 <!-- FIXME -->
-_The associated manuscript is currently under review._
+_The associated manuscript is currently under review.
+In the meantime, you may cite [the preprint on medRxiv][medrxiv]._

 ## Feedback